Releasing Epsilon to Maven Central¶

 Here is an example commit.
 Typically this would be the last thing you do before tagging the release.
 After you've pushed this and tagged the repository with the Epsilon version, remember to bump the version to the next SNAPSHOT.

-Release to Maven Central
+Release to Maven Central¶

-After about an hour or so, the staging repository will disappear, and after a few hours the contents of the repository should be available from Maven Central.
+The Jenkins build will automatically sign the plain Maven JARs and deploy to the Central Portal server.
+After a few hours the contents of the repository should be available from Maven Central.
 This may take up to a day, so be patient!